LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 ## Data gathering

-Text
+As Torchbox

-This has been summarised on the [Oxford Data Dive page](/data-dive-planning-service-oxford-city-council/)
+This has been summarised on the [Oxford Data Dive page](/data-dive-planning-service-oxford-city-council/).
+Reactions by colleagues to the information this revealed had been interesting; it had been anticipated that a far higher proportion of calls would direct people to the website.
+Also, the volume of downloads

+> “Someone said ‘there’s such a large volume of downloads going on but they’re still calling us’ so it’s not hard from that to move to ’is the stuff we’re giving people on the web in any way meeting user needs”

 ## Learning points